 MMO – If you had to write a scouting report on yourself, especially for fans that may not know a lot about you, how would you describe your strengths and weaknesses?

 Pete – Definitely my biggest strength is my bat, but also to go with that, one thing I take pride in is my aggressive approach at the plate.
 I have a real simple but aggressive approach.
 If I see a ball that is remotely in my zone, or if I see a pitch that I think I can drive, I’m going to swing at it, or I’m going to take a chance that I’m going to take a good hack at it.
-Also, at the same token, if you’re a good pitcher then I guess you can use a hitter’s aggressiveness against them, so that’s definitely one of the big things.
+At the same token, if you’re a good pitcher then I guess you can use a hitter’s aggressiveness against them, so that’s definitely one of the big things.

 MMO – Growing up in Tampa, Florida, who were some of your favorite players to watch, and any that you style your game after today?
 Do you have any good comparisons or heard of any given to you?